-There is nothing wrong with you as a parent if you want to do this.
-I can remember watching my child sleep for hours, it’s instinctual so don’t fight it.
 You’ll probably want to get a baby monitor so you can see and hear your newborn from another room.
 The one below is very popular on Amazon.
 It is our pick for the best baby monitor for 2019.

 In time you will become comfortable with your child sleeping in another room with a baby monitor.

-Since a bassinet sits on the floor it is a must to keep any pets out of the room.
+If you use a bassinet that sits on the floor it is a must to keep any pets out of the room.